Sleep Checklist

 Go to bed when sleepy

 That sleepy feeling is your body telling you it’s time to settle down for sleep.
-Ignoring it can cause stress and get you out of sync with your natural sleep cycles.
+Ignoring it can get you out of sync with your natural sleep cycles.

 Stimulants can make it difficult to fall asleep.
-Alcohol may initially make you drowsy, but can disrupt your sleep during the night.
+Alcohol may initially make you drowsy, but can disrupt your sleep later in the night.

-Eating and drinking too much and too late can make it hard to sleep.
-Avoid foods that can cause heartburn or indigestion.
+Eating too much too late can make it hard to sleep, especially if its foods that cause heartburn or indigestion.

-Smart phones, tablets, and TV screens emit bright blue light which has been shown to interfere with body’s natural sleep-wake cycles.
-Learn more
+Smart phones, tablets, and TV screens emit bright blue light which can signal the brain it’s time to be awake.

 Avoid looking at the clock

-Playing “watch the clock” can really increase your anxiety and make it even harder to go to sleep.
+Playing “watch the clock” can stress you out making it even harder to go to sleep.
 Set your alarm and turn the clock so it faces away from you.

 3) Sleep Environment: